SpreeHertz/Cleckzie/README.md

 ## Report issues
 Found an issue?
-Report it by clicking [here](https://github.com/spreehertz/cleckzie/issues). **Please note that the issues is section is ONLY for issues, not for suggestions or something else.
+Report it by clicking [here](https://github.com/spreehertz/cleckzie/issues). **Please note that the issues is section is ONLY for issues and the labels included in it, not for suggestions or something else.
 For suggestions, use the [Discussions](https://github.com/spreehertz/cleckzie/discussions) feature.**

 ## Cleckzie's Support Server
 Click [here](https://discord.gg/KCzWPGJWtk) to join the support server.